BeAnMo/transfigure-json/README.md

 5. Update and return the accumulator Object `{...<path/to/object>: {...<key>: value } }`.
 6. Converts the flattened tree into an array of `[...[key, { created, score, body, author }]]`.
 7. Returns the current document.
-8. Can now use native Array methods for further processing.
+8. The current document is now easily handled by native array methods.

 <hr />